NetMQ/NetMQ.ReactiveExtensions/README.md

 ## .NET Core 1.1 Ready

-As of v0.9.4-rc7, this package is compatible with:
+As of v0.9.4-rc7, this package will build for:
 - .NET 4.5 and up
 - [.NET Core 1.1](https://www.microsoft.com/net/download/core)
 - .NET Standard 1.6 and up